Explosions at US Steel plant in Pennsylvania leave 1 dead, 1 missing, 10 injured

 Air quality concerns and health warnings

-The plant, a massive industrial facility along the Monongahela River south of Pittsburgh, is considered the largest coking operation in North America and is one of four major U.S. Steel plants in Pennsylvania that employ several thousand workers.
+The plant, a massive industrial facility along the Monongahela River south of Pittsburgh, is considered the largest coking operation in North America and is one of four major U.S. Steel plants in Pennsylvania.

-In a statement, U.S. Steel said an “incident” occurred at the plant’s coke oven batteries 13 and 14.
-The company, now a subsidiary of Japan-based Nippon Steel Corp., said emergency teams were immediately dispatched to the scene, but it gave no other details about the cause of the explosions.

 The plant converts coal to coke, a key component in the steel-making process.
 To make coke, coal is baked in special ovens for hours at high temperatures to remove impurities that could otherwise weaken steel.
 The process creates what’s known as coke gas — made up of a lethal mix of methane, carbon dioxide and carbon monoxide.